 1. The instinct of the true Christian loves the dogma that he is obliged to oppose: and the same instinct makes the true Christian who holds it act as if he held it not.
 Practically all who bear this character are one in the doctrine that Final Perseverance is a duty and a privilege.
 Those who deny that union with Christ, once effected, is inviolable-and deny it confidently because our Saviour Himself says, If a man abide not in Me, he is cast forth as a branch-nevertheless earnestly contend that such and so sacred a union is not easily and is not often finally dissolved.
 They admit that many lapses, and many grievous lapses, are consistent with that indwelling secret grace which is of all things the most tenacious of its hold on the heart of man.
-They know full well that there may be the residue of grace in the soul which seems almost sealed in reprobation; that the eye of mercy, never more quick to discern the secrets of the heart than when seeking for the traces of Good in the hidden depths of man's nature, may behold life where the eve of man's judgment would see only death: and that Infinite Compassion may fan into flame the all but extinguished fire which none but Himself could discern.
-They feel the full meaning of the apologetic and almost retracting words which follow the plain warning against total apostasy: Heb. vi.
-9. but, beloved, we are persuaded better things of you, and things that accompany salvation, though we thus speak.
-2. There is a sense in which the doctrine of Perseverance is common to all Confessions and must by all Christians be held.
-To the foreknowledge of the Omniscient not only is the mystical body sealed, but the salvation of every member of it is fixed.
+They know full well that there may be the residue of grace in the soul which seems almost sealed in reprobation; that the eye of mercy, never more quick to discern the secrets of the heart than when seeking for the traces of Good in the hidden depths of man's nature, may behold life where the eye of man's judgment would see only death; and that Infinite Compassion may fan into flame the all but extinguished fire which none but Himself could discern. feel the full meaning of the apologetic and almost retracting words which follow the plain warning against total apostasy: but, beloved, we are persuaded better things of you, and things that accompany salvation, though we thus speak.